Israel pushes back into northern Gaza, ups military pressure on Rafah

 On Sunday, more families, estimated in the thousands, were leaving Rafah as the Israeli military pressure intensified.
 Tank shells landed across the city as the army gave new evacuation orders covering some neighbourhoods in the centre of the city, which borders Egypt.

+Israel's military said on Sunday it had opened a new crossing in northern Gaza, called "Western Erez", to transfer humanitarian aid to the strip.

-"As I moved out of Rafah, I passed through Khan Younis, I cried, I didn't know if was I crying for what I was passing through, the humiliation and the feeling of loss I felt or for what I have seen," said Tamer Al-Burai, a resident from Gaza, who had been sheltering in Rafah.
+"As I moved out of Rafah, I passed through Khan Younis, I cried," said Tamer Al-Burai, a resident from Gaza, who had been sheltering in Rafah.

 "I saw a ghost city, all buildings on the two sides of the road, complete districts were wiped out.
 People are fleeing for safety, knowing there was no place safe, and there are no tents and no people to care for them," he told Reuters.